The application period for the academic year 2019-2020 has ended!

 In addition to financial support, the Fulbright program includes significant additional benefits and program services, such as a free visa, personal advice services, and an orientation to the American culture, education system and the upcoming Fulbright period.

 The applicant must hold a doctoral degree at the time of application deadline.
-The doctorate must have been earned earlier than four years prior to the application deadline.
-If your doctorate was received within four years of the deadline, please see the instructions for the Junior Scholar grant.
+The doctorate must have been earned within four years of application.
+If the doctorate was received more than four years ago at the time of the application deadline, the applicant should consider the ASLA-Fulbright Research Grants for Senior Scholar.

 Applications in all fields are accepted.
 However, proposals for medical research involving clinical training, patient care or patient contact are not eligible.
 This restriction is applied quite widely and applicants are advised to contact Fulbright Finland if they have any questions about the eligibility of their project.